Frequently Asked Questions

 Q: Must I take an even balance of 60 credits in each semester (120 for the year)?

 - A: Yes, as a general rule.
-However, if your particular module choice combination is only available by taking 75 credits in one semester, and 45 credits in the other, it is sometimes possible to agree this.
+However, if your particular module choice combination is only available by taking 75 credits in one semester, and 45 credits in the other, it is sometimes possible to agree this, although such requests cannot be prioritised in the module allocation process.
 You will need to secure the agreement of your Advisor and then email us at firstname.lastname@example.org in order to propose such an arrangement.

 Q: Can I take modules for a Level of Study different from that which I am about to enter?